ShubhangiDabral13/Neural_Network_To_Recognize_Handwiritten_Digits/using_neural_nets_to recognize_handwritten_digits/README.md

 to the output.
 <!---image of those output and threshold-->
-We change summation of wj*xj threshold which is cumbersome in two things:- ..1.By moving to otherside of inequality and to replace it by what's known as perceptron'sbias =-Threshold.
+We change summation of wj*xj threshold which is cumbersome in two things:-
+1. By moving to otherside of inequality and to replace it by what's known as perceptron'sbias =-Threshold.

-..2.write summation ofwjxj as dot product of w.x where w and x are vectors whose components are weight and input respectively.
+2. write summation ofwjxj as dot product of w.x where w and x are vectors whose components are weight and input respectively.
 <!---image of output with bias-->
 Bias is a measure of how esay it is to get perceptron to output a 1.Perceptron with really big bias ,its extremely easy for perceptron to output a 1.